jovotech/jovo-framework/jovo-platforms/jovo-platform-bixby/README.md

 # Samsung Bixby Platform Integration

+> To view this page on the Jovo website, visit https://www.jovo.tech/marketplace/jovo-platform-bixby

 Learn more about how Bixby works and how you can use it with the Jovo Framework.

 - [Introduction](#introduction)